26c4u/ELK_stack/README.md

 Then verify in Kibana if filebeat and metricbeat are running by visiting `http://your-ip:5601/app/kibana#/home?_g=()` in your web browser.

+To check if Kibana is receiving data from the Beats we would go to:

-For Filebeat, go to `Add log data &#8594; System logs &#8594; DEB tab`.
+For Filebeat 'Add log data &#8594; System logs &#8594; DEB tab'.
 Click on Check data, it should return a success.

 ![filebeat output](Diagrams/filebeat_success.png)

-For Metricbeat 'Add metric data &#8594; Docker metrics &#8594; DEB tab'
+For Metricbeat 'Add metric data &#8594; Docker metrics &#8594; DEB tab'.

 ![metricbeat output](Diagrams/metricbeat_success.png)